stefanputz/rp_lock-in_pid/README.md

 ## Updated from original version with one PID added
 - PIDA, PIDB and PIDC outputs are possbile inputs for PID's, all PID outputs have arbitrary offsets pm 1 V under more options
-- only slow output 3 and 4 working
+- only slow outputs 3 and 4 working

 ## Lock-in and PID application for RedPitaya enviroment